SBSoftwareDev/guitar-hero-project/README.md

 ## CONCLUSION
 I couldn’t have fulfilled this project without my awesome Computer Science teacher Mr. Beckler.
 He actively supported me during this project and made sure I had all the resources I needed.
 I had so much fun doing this project, and I learned so much.
 It took me almost the entirety of my senior year to finish the project, becoming what it is today.
 It currently rests at Benson High School.

-  After connecting the PlayStation2 guitar controller to the Arduino, the Arduino will send a constant stream of numbers indicating precisely which buttons are currently being pressed, through the COM port.
-A secondary program on the host PC will listen to that stream of numbers from the COM port, and use AutoHotKey to emulate keyboard/mouse events.
-This effectively allows the user to play the PC version of Guitar Hero III through an Arduino.
-However, that was not the main point of the project.

-This setup allows simultaneuous mechanical control of virtually anything.
-I took advantage of this and setup a row of colored floodlights to match the color scheme of the game.
-Behold the birth of the unnamed Guitar Hero Project, a playable light board.